6 Happy, Healthy Steps

 Making the Move from Teenager to an Adult

 Rising above Challenges!

 The move from Teenager to Adult hood can be Difficult and Challenging both for Teenagers and their Parents.
 Teenagers ready to embark on their life as an adult and parents concerned of their wellbeing, their readiness and future.
-It all seem to come around all too quick.
-Let’s take a look at some Happy and Healthy steps to move this process easier.
+It all seems to come around all too quick.
+Let’s take a look at some Happy and Healthy steps to make the move easier.

 1: Changing Roles

 It just all seems to have happened over night.
 Going from having everything almost done for you, to only have concerns for going to school each day, totally engrossed in yourself.

 Now to having to prepare for a career, maybe marriage, children.
 To do all of this you will also have to leave the Safe Compounds of your home.